 12. Negotiate a raise

-If you're already employed but struggling to make ends meet, then it may be time to chat with your manager about a pay raise.
+A pay raise can be a good way to get money fast.
+If you’re already employed but struggling to make ends meet, then it may be time to chat with your manager about a pay raise.
 Negotiating your pay raise requires some consideration.

 You’ll need to be strategic with your timing and present a clear case to explain why your company should pay you more.